adopted-ember-addons/ember-electron/tests/dummy/app/templates/docs/guides/development-and-debugging.md

 $ ember electron --environment=production --- --some-flags --that-my-app --handles-as="process.argv"
 ```

+## Ember Inspector and Devtron

+`ember electron` installs the Ember Inspector and Devtron directly into Electron, so they should be available if you open the dev tools.

 ## Developing main process code

 `ember-electron` does not restart your Electron app when main process code changes, so after making a code change you need to quit and re-launch your application.
 If you just run `ember electron` each time and you aren't changing any Ember code, you'll have to unnecessarily wait through the Ember build process that `ember electron` automatically runs.
 To avoid this, you can